Harper, Schwarber, Castellanos power Phillies past Diamondbacks 5-3 in Game 1 of NLCS

 UP NEXT

-Arizona sends RHP Merrill Kelly (1-0 postseason, 0.00 ERA) to the mound for Game 2.
+Arizona sends RHP Merrill Kelly (1-0 postseason, 0.00 ERA) to the mound Tuesday night in Game 2.

 RHP Aaron Nola (2-0 postseason, 1.42 ERA) pitches for the Phillies.
-Nola is eligible for free agency after the World Series after he tabled contract extension talks with the team in spring training.
+Nola is eligible for free agency following the World Series after he tabled contract talks with the team in spring training.
 Nola made $16 million this year on the club option that was part of the $45 million, four-year deal he signed ahead of the 2019 season.
-Nola said he wanted to stay in Philadelphia.
+He said he wants to stay in Philadelphia.

 “I hope so.
 I really do,” Nola said before the game.
 “I love it here.
 Obviously, it’s the only place I’ve been.
-I came up through some special times in the rebuilding era ask and getting to witness and be a part of a lot of different type of teams.”
+I came up through some special times in the rebuilding era, and getting to witness and be a part of a lot of different type of teams.”

 AP MLB: https://apnews.com/hub/mlb